 I would say one of the most important ingredients in giniling is the chorizo.
 You can find chorizo de bilbao at any Asian grocery.
 It’s usually sold in packs of two.
 Only one link is needed for this recipe, so if you don’t find use for the chorizo right away (though it’s not hard to find good recipes that use chorizo), store and freeze the other link.

 1-2 russet potatoes, rinsed + skin on

 1 red pepper, medium diced

 1 cup frozen peas and carrots (can also use fresh peas and carrots, diced)

 patis (fish sauce), to taste

-In a shallow pot, heat some oil over a medium-high heat and saute onion for 1-2 minutes.
-Before onions change color, add meatloaf mix.
+In a medium sized sauce pan, heat some olive oil over a medium-high heat and saute onion for 1-2 minutes.
+Before onions change color, add ground beef.
 Season with salt and pepper.
 Stir occasionally until meat is a dull brown color.
 Add diced chorizo.

-When fats from chorizo come out, mix in chicken bullion, red pepper, peas, and carrots.
-When the veggies are soft, add the fried potatoes.
-Stir and season with patis (about 2 tsp. or to taste) and more salt and pepper, if desired.
+When fats from chorizo come out, red pepper, peas, and carrots.
+When the veggies are soft (about 15 mins), add the fried potatoes.
+Stir and season with patis (about 2 tsp. or to taste) and more pepper, if desired.

 As far as its presentation goes, I’m not going to try to make the dish look fancy because it’s not.
 The title picture above shows the best way to eat giniling: over or mixed with rice.
 Always underestimate the amount of rice you will need because you’re going to want more giniling flavor than rice.
-Some pinoys enjoy giniling with a little ketchup or even sliced bananas, but I’m a simple girl, and my favorite way to eat it is with plain white rice.
+Some pinoys enjoy giniling with a little ketchup or even sliced bananas.
+Personally, I have been enjoying it with a little sriracha or hot sauce.